SickChill/sickchill/contributing.md

 ### Questions about SickRage?

-To get your questions answered, please ask in the [SickRage Forum], on IRC \#sickrage pn freenode.net, or webchat.
+To get your questions answered, please ask on the [SickRage Forum](http://sickrage.tv/),  or [#sickrage](http://webchat.freenode.net/?channels=sickrage) IRC channel on irc.freenode.net

 # Contributing to SickRage